omnistrate-oss/omnistrate-sdk-go/v1/docs/ServiceDeploymentDetails.md

 ### NewServiceDeploymentDetails

-`func NewServiceDeploymentDetails(deploymentKey string, instanceId string, serviceId string, subscriptionId string, ) *ServiceDeploymentDetails`
+`func NewServiceDeploymentDetails(instanceDeploymentAlias string, serviceId string, subscriptionId string, ) *ServiceDeploymentDetails`

 NewServiceDeploymentDetails instantiates a new ServiceDeploymentDetails object This constructor will assign default values to properties that have it defined,